RgbTrouw/Qs-Messenger/README.md

 * All server requests and responses are in ascii, except for files which are binary with an attached, temporary, ascii prefix/ header.

-* Status messages and private messages are processed in the format ascii(hex) code. (this supports the safe use of any character)
+* Status messages and private messages are processed in the format ascii(hex) code. (this supports the use of any character)

 * Account passwords are processed/ sent/ stored as `hash 256` twice. ( hash256(hash256(ascii_password)) )